Are we heartbroken with the things that break the heart of God?

 Barbara and I offered ourselves for missionary service because we felt God's call to cross-cultural ministry.
 We went to Italy because the Church of the Nazarene asked us to begin the fulfillment of our missionary call there.
 Behind all of that, however, was the missionary character of God Himself.
 Because most Italians were baptized as babies in Roman Catholic Churches, they call themselves Christian.
 Sadly, active participation in any church ranges from a low of 10% of Northern Italy's population to a high of 30% in the South.
 Even those Italians who were faithful in religious rituals have rarely found inner peace or true shalom.
 God yearns to reconcile those Italians to Himself.
 We believe that's why God opened the doors for us to give ten years of our lives to witnessing, preaching, and teaching in Italy.

 Jonah understood some things about God's character.
 Sadly, however, his heart was out of tune with the Lord's.
 The things that broke the Lord's heart did not break Jonah's.
-Not only was Jonah out of tune with God; at times, he wasn't even playing the same song as God.
+Not only was Jonah out of tune with God.
+At times, he wasn't even playing the same song as God.
 What about us?
 Do our hearts resonate with the Lord's?
 Do the things that break His heart also break ours?
 If not, we're no more than a band of Jonahs!

 John Wesley was one whose heart ached to resonate with the Lord's, but he struggled with getting that to happen.
 First, he tried living a holy life in his own strength.
 At Oxford University, Wesley, along with his brother and some friends, was so diligent in his devotional and spiritual life that other students at the university made fun of him by nicknaming him and his friends the "Holy Club."
 In spite of what Wesley was doing religiously, he still felt a void inside.
-Thinking to remedy that he went to America as a missionary to the Indians.
+Hoping to remedy that, he went to America as a missionary to the Indians.
 Being a missionary seemed to him like the ultimate sacrifice.
 He wasn't exactly like Jonah in the sense that he was running from God's call.
 Still, Wesley did not have his heart in tune with his Creator.

 As Wesley crossed the Atlantic Ocean, his ship ran into a storm.
 That little wooden ship was tossed around so much that Wesley feared for his life.
 Among the passengers was a group of lay Christians.
 They were Moravians, part of a lay organization that sent out some of the first Protestant missionaries.
 This group on that ship with Wesley was also on its way to evangelize the New World.
 During that storm, these Moravians faced death with a quiet fearlessness.
 Wesley was both impressed and humiliated.
-Those Moravians had a deep, calm assurance which he had not found despite diligently following religious ritual.
+Those Moravians had a deep, calm assurance, which he had not found despite diligently following religious rituals.

 Stunned at the man's audacity, Wesley, who was a Church of England priest and former Oxford University professor, stammered out: "I know he is the Savior of the world."